moeru-ai/xsmcp/README.md

 # xsMCP

-extra-small MCP SDK for quick client/server builds.
+extra-small MCP SDK for mcp builders hating bloat.

 ## About